SACRAMENTO — If past is prologue, Jerry Brown would be a far different governor than he was in his first go-round.

 After fending off the urge to declare his all-but assured candidacy throughout the fall and most of the winter, Brown, 71, is expected to make it official soon.
 He's got his campaign headquarters up and running in Oakland's Jack London Square, he's putting together his campaign team, and he recently got the reassurance he needed that U.S. Sen. Dianne Feinstein, a fellow Democrat, had no plans to enter the race.

 If he recaptures the governorship in November, he'd be twice as old as he was when he first entered office in 1975 at age 36.
-It would be full circle — possibly an
+It would be full circle — possibly an unprecedented political journey in American history, in which a former governor returns to the same office 27 years after he'd left it.

 "If you think about all the changes in California and the world, in politics, the economy and technology over the last 35 years, they've been extraordinary," said Ethan Rarick, director of the Robert T. Matsui Center for Politics and Public Service at UC Berkeley, and author of "California Rising: The Life and Times of Pat Brown."
 "And most people change between the ages of 35 and 70, so I'd expect a very different Governor Brown than the first time around."